 - Letter of Acceptance from Langara (please print this yourself)

 - Proof of funds

 - Accommodation information

-A Canadian customs officer will ask you questions about the purpose of your visit and will verify your documents.
+A Canada Border Services Agency (CBSA) officer will ask you questions about the purpose of your visit and will verify your documents.
 Answer all questions accurately.
 After the interview you will be directed to the Canada Immigration Office.
-If you are not directed to the Canada Immigration Office, ask about getting your Study Permit processed – do not leave the airport or border without your Study Permit.
+If you are not directed to the Canada Immigration Office, ask about getting your Study Permit processed – do not leave the airport or border without your study permit.

-An immigration officer will complete your Study Permit.
+An immigration officer will prepare and print your Study Permit.
 Be patient and cooperative to help the process.

 Before leaving, verify the information on your study permit is accurate.
 It is much easier to correct any errors before entering Canada.

 Starting in March 2017, at select airports, travellers now use a kiosk to confirm their identity and complete an on-screen declaration.
 Those looking to save more time can create their declaration in advance using a mobile app.
 Learn more about Primary Inspection Kiosks and the eDeclaration mobile app.